-There are TONS of benefits of cheek fillers that make it a much more attractive option than cheek implants and surgical facelifts.
-The most obvious benefits of receiving this treatment are:
+There are TONS of benefits of cheek fillers that make them a much more attractive option than cheek implants and surgical facelifts.
+The most obvious benefits of such treatment are:

-- The ease of receiving a cheek filler: Most dermal fillers can be performed in a skin specialist’s office with little to no anaesthesia.
+The ease of treatment with a cheek filler: most dermal fillers can be performed in a dermatologist's office with little or no anaesthesia.

-- Long-lasting: While a cheek filler may not be permanent, it can still last for more than a year.
-This comes with the added benefit of removing/modifying the filler if you are unsatisfied.
+Long-lasting: even though a cheek filler is not permanent, it can last for more than a year.
+This has the added benefit that you can remove/change the filler if you are not satisfied.

-- Low risk: Unlike other treatments, cheek fillers carry a shallow risk of infection as long as the patient maintains proper hygiene.
+Low risk: Unlike other treatments, cheek fillers have a low risk of infection as long as the patient maintains proper hygiene.

-- Low price: Unlike plastic surgery, cheek fillers are cheaper and more affordable than regular fillers.
-We will discuss the cost of fillers in the subsequent sections.
+Low price: Unlike plastic surgery, cheek fillers are cheaper and more affordable than traditional fillers.
+We will discuss the cost of fillers in the following sections.

 Are cheek fillers safe?